The Vermont Statutes Online

 (b) For purposes of this section, a serious violation shall be deemed to exist in a place of employment if there is a substantial probability that death or serious physical harm could result from a condition that exists, or from one or more practices, means, methods, operations, or processes that have been adopted or are in use, in such place of employment unless the employer did not and could not, with the exercise of reasonable diligence, know of the presence of the violation.
 (Added 1971, No. 205 (Adj.
 Sess.), § 1; amended 1973, No. 214 (Adj.
 Sess.), § 11; 1985, No. 150 (Adj.
 Sess.), § 2; 1991, No. 23, § 1, eff.
 May 3, 1991; 2003, No. 66, § 74; 2017, No. 69, § D.1, eff.
 June 8, 2017.)

-• § 221.
+§ 221.
 State plan and cooperation

-• § 222.
+§ 222.
 Application

-The VOSHA Code shall apply with respect to employers, employees, and employment in or at a work place in the State of Vermont, except that:
+The VOSHA Code shall apply with respect to employers, employees, and employment in or at a workplace in the State of Vermont, except that:

-(2) Nothing in the VOSHA Code shall be construed to supersede or in any manner affect the workers’ compensation laws of this State pursuant to chapters 9 and 11 of this title, or enlarge or diminish or affect in any other manner the common law or statutory rights, duties, or liabilities of employers and employees under any law with respect to injuries, diseases, or death of employees arising out of, or in the course of employment.
+(2) nothing in the VOSHA Code shall be construed to supersede or in any manner affect the workers’ compensation laws of this State pursuant to chapter 9 of this title, or enlarge, diminish, or affect in any other manner the common law or statutory rights, duties, or liabilities of employers and employees under any law with respect to injuries, diseases, or death of employees arising out of or in the course of employment.
 (Added 1971, No. 205 (Adj.
 Sess.), § 1; amended 1973, No. 214 (Adj.
 Sess.), § 12; 1981, No. 165 (Adj.
-Sess.), § 1.)
+Sess.), § 1; 2023, No. 85 (Adj.
+Sess.), § 68, eff.
+July 1, 2024.)

-• § 223.
+§ 223.
 Duties

-(b) Each employee shall comply with the safety and health standards and all rules, regulations, and orders of the VOSHA Code which are applicable to his or her own actions or conduct.
+(b) Each employee shall comply with the safety and health standards and all rules, standards, and orders of the VOSHA Code that are applicable to the employee’s own actions or conduct.
 (Added 1971, No. 205 (Adj.
-Sess.), § 1.)
+Sess.), § 1; amended 2023, No. 85 (Adj.
+Sess.), § 69, eff.
+July 1, 2024.)

-• § 224.
+§ 224.
 Rules and standards

 (a) The Commissioner shall adopt rules and standards necessary to implement the purposes and duties set forth in this subchapter insofar as they relate to safety and to enforcement of the VOSHA Code.

 (c) Any standard adopted under this section shall prescribe the use of labels or other appropriate forms of warning as are necessary to inform employees of all safety or health hazards to which they are exposed, relevant symptoms and appropriate emergency treatment, and proper conditions and precautions for safe use or exposure.
-Where appropriate, a rule shall prescribe suitable protective clothing, devices, or equipment which shall be provided by the employer, and control or technological procedures to be used in connection with the safety or health hazard; and shall provide for monitoring or measuring employee exposure at such locations and intervals and in such manner as may be necessary for the protection of employees.
+Where appropriate, a rule shall prescribe suitable protective clothing, devices, or equipment that shall be provided by the employer, and control or technological procedures to be used in connection with the safety or health hazard; and shall provide for monitoring or measuring employee exposure at such locations and intervals and in such manner as may be necessary for the protection of employees.

-(d) Where appropriate, a standard adopted in consultation with the Secretary of Human Services may prescribe the type and frequency of medical examinations or other tests which shall be made available by an employer or at the expense of the employer, to employees exposed to health hazards in employment, in order to effectively determine whether the health of the employee is adversely affected by exposure to the hazard.
-In the event medical examinations are in the nature of research, as determined by the Secretary of Human Services, such examinations may be furnished at the expense of the State.
+(d) Where appropriate, a standard adopted in consultation with the Secretary of Human Services may prescribe the type and frequency of medical examinations or other tests that shall be made available by an employer or at the expense of the employer, to employees exposed to health hazards in employment, in order to effectively determine whether the health of the employee is adversely affected by exposure to the hazard.
+In the event medical examinations are in the nature of research, as determined by the Secretary of Human Services, the examinations may be furnished at the expense of the State.
 The results of the examinations or tests shall be furnished only to the Secretary of Human Services, the Commissioner of Health, the Director of Occupational Health, the Commissioner of Labor, and at the request of the employee, to the employee’s physician and the employee.

-• § 225.
+§ 225.
 Citations

 (a)(1) If, upon inspection or investigation, the Commissioner or the Director or the agent of either of them finds that an employer has violated a requirement of the VOSHA Code, the Commissioner shall with reasonable promptness issue a citation to the employer and serve it on the employer by certified mail or in the same manner as a summons to the Superior Court.
 Each citation shall be in writing and shall describe with particularity the nature of the violation, including a reference to the provisions of the statute, standard, rule, or order alleged to have been violated, as well as the penalty, if any, proposed to be assessed pursuant to section 210 of this title.
 In addition, the citation shall fix a reasonable time for the abatement of the violation.